Metonymy: Places and institutions

-Metonyms and art
+Art

 Metonyms can also be wordless.
 For example, Roman Jakobson argued that cubist art relied heavily on nonlinguistic metonyms, while surrealist art relied more on metaphors.

-Lakoff and Turner argued that all words are metonyms: "Words stand for the concepts they express."
+Lakoff and Turner argued that all words are metonyms: "Words stand for the concepts they express".
 Some artists have used actual words as metonyms in their paintings.
 For example, Miró's 1925 painting "Photo: This is the Color of My Dreams" has the word "photo" to represent the image of his dreams.
 This painting comes from a series of paintings called peintures-poésies (paintings-poems) which reflect Miró's interest in dreams and the subconscious and the relationship of words, images, and thoughts.
 Picasso, in his 1911 painting "Pipe Rack and Still Life on Table" inserts the word "Ocean" rather than painting an ocean: These paintings by Miró and Picasso are, in a sense, the reverse of a rebus: the word stands for the picture, instead of the picture standing for the word.